Weak-strong uniqueness for volume-preserving mean curvature flow: Introduction

 The relative entropy method and the notion of gradient-flow calibrations in~\cite{FHLS} has led to several recent results for geometric evolution equations.
 The method can be used to prove quantitative convergence of the Allen--Cahn equation to mean curvature flow as was shown by Fischer, Simon and the author~\cite{FischerLauxSimon}.
 One of the main advantages of the method is its simplicity and its applicability in vectorial problems as it does not require a spectral analysis of the linearized Allen--Cahn operator and is not based on the comparison principle.
 Liu and the author~\cite{LauxLiu} combined the relative entropy method with weak convergence methods to derive the sharp-interface dynamics of isotropic-nematic phase transitions in liquid crystals.
 Most recently, Fischer and Marveggio~\cite{FischerMarveggio} extended the result~\cite{FischerLauxSimon} to the vector-valued Allen--Cahn equation and proved its convergence to multiphase mean curvature flow.
 Previous to this result, only formal arguments~\cite{BronsardReitich} and the conditional result~\cite{LauxSimon} were known.
 One can also lower the assumptions on the weak solution to the bare minumum of a suitable optimal energy-dissipation relation as was shown by Hensel and the author~\cite{HenselLauxVarifold}, which underlines the importance of the underlying gradient-flow structure of~\eqref{eq:introVPMCF}--\eqref{eq:introlambda}.
 Also boundary conditions can be naturally incorporated in the method as was shown by Hensel and Moser~\cite{HenselMoserContact}, and Hensel and the author~\cite{HenselLauxContact}.

 We expect that also in this volume-preserving version, the method will be a useful tool for further work, such as quantitative convergence results for phase-field models in the sharp-interface limit or the analysis of the long-time behavior of solutions.
 The former has been done in a qualitative way in the previously mentioned works~\cite{LauxSwartz, Takasao, LauxSimon, TakasaoHigherD}.
 The latter problem has been addressed with different methods in~\cite{GageArea, HuiskenVol, EscherSimonett,JulinMoriniPonsiglioneSpadaro, DeGennaroKubin}.
 Another interesting possible future application of these methods is a local minimality criterion for constant mean curvature hypersurfaces with respect to volume-preserving distortions.
+We mention that the methods developed here should naturally extend to the setting of varifold solutions like the ones constructed by Takasao~\cite{Takasao, TakasaoHigherD}.
+In the unconstrained case of standard mean curvature flow, this has been shown in~\cite{HenselLauxVarifold}.
+Also an extension to sufficiently regular, strongly convex anisotropies in both surface tension and mobility function seems feasible.
+In the case of standard mean curvature flow, this is part of the master's thesis~\cite{thesis_clemens_ullrich}, which also extends ideas from~\cite{Laux_anisotropic}.
+However, in the case of non-smooth or non-strongly convex anisotropies, this has not yet been explored.
+Finally, let us mention the recent work~\cite{JulinNiinikoski}, in which with completely different methods, it is shown that the scheme~\cite{MugnaiSeisSpadaro} converges to volume-preserving mean curvature flow before the onset of singularities.

 The remainder of this paper is organized as follows.
 In Section~\ref{sec:main}, we state the main definitions and results.
 In Section~\ref{sec:exGFC} we construct the gradient-flow calibrations to prove Theorem~\ref{thm:exGFC}.
 Finally, in Section~\ref{sec:ws}, we prove Theorem~\ref{thm:ws} by deriving a relative entropy inequality which allows to close a Gronwall argument.